-52. Other commitments include the undrawn portion of any binding arrangement that obligates a bank to provide funds at some future date.
-These should be classified according to:

-- (a) an original maturity of up to one year; - (b) an original maturity of over one year; and - (c) whether they can be unconditionally cancelled at any time. - 53.
-A commitment is regarded as being created on the date the customer accepts the facility in writing regardless of whether the commitment is revocable or irrevocable, conditional or unconditional, and in particular whether or not the facility contains a 'material adverse change' clause. - 54.
-If a commitment is in the form of a general banking facility, consisting of two or more credit lines (including lines for entering into OTC derivative/credit derivative contracts), the bank shall assign a CCF to the commitment based on its original maturity and whether it can be unconditionally cancelled at any time. - 55.
-Rolling or undated/open-ended commitments (e.g. overdrafts or unused credit card lines) shall be included under paragraph 52 (c) provided they are unconditionally cancellable at any time without notice - other than where the only reason for cancellation is 'force majeure' - and subject to credit review at least annually.
-Other rolling or undated commitments shall be reported under either paragraph 52 (a) or (b).
+- 62. Other commitments include the undrawn portion of any binding arrangement that obligates a bank to provide funds at some future date.
+These should be classified according to: - (a) an original maturity of up to one year; - (b) an original maturity of over one year; and - (c) whether they can be unconditionally cancelled at any time. - 63.
+A commitment is regarded as being created on the date the customer accepts the facility in writing regardless of whether the commitment is revocable or irrevocable, conditional or unconditional, and in particular whether or not the facility contains a 'material adverse change' clause. - 64.
+If a commitment is in the form of a general banking facility, consisting of two or more credit lines (including lines for entering into OTC derivative/credit derivative contracts), the bank shall assign a CCF to the commitment based on its original maturity and whether it can be unconditionally cancelled at any time.

-17 For example, an irrevocable commitment with an original maturity of 15 months (50% - CCF) to issue a 6-month documentary letter of credit (20% - CCF) would attract the lower of the CCF i.e. the CCF applicable to the documentary letter of credit - 20% CCF.
+&lt;sup>24 For example, an irrevocable commitment with an original maturity of 15 months (50% - CCF) to issue a 6-month documentary letter of credit (20% - CCF) would attract the lower of the CCF i.e. the CCF applicable to the documentary letter of credit - 20% CCF.

-$^{^{18}}$ A sale and repurchase agreement (repo) is an arrangement whereby a bank sells an instrument to a third party with a commitment to repurchase the asset for an agreed price on demand, or after a stated time, or in the event of a particular contingency.
+&lt;sup>25 A sale and repurchase agreement (repo) is an arrangement whereby a bank sells an instrument to a third party with a commitment to repurchase the asset for an agreed price on demand, or after a stated time, or in the event of a particular contingency.
 It represents an irrevocable commitment and should be reported as an off-balance sheet item.